Now that you've collected the Salesforce data you need for the Sales Quote document using Query Builder, it's time to build the Document Template.

 Once all the fields you need are populated, click Save.

-Another option is to preview the template on Salesforce by clicking on the "Template Preview" tab.
+Once the record is saved, you can preview the connected Google Docs without leaving Salesforce by clicking on the "Template Preview" tab.